 Regulatory Commitment - explicit statements to take a specific action agreed to, or volunteered by, a licensee and submitted in writing on the docket to the NRC.
 A regulatory commitment is appropriate for matters in which the staff has a significant interest but which do not warrant either a legally binding requirement or inclusion in the UFSAR or a program subject to a formal regulatory change control mechanism.
 Control of such commitments in accordance with licensee programs is acceptable provided those programs include controls for evaluating changes and, when appropriate, reporting them to the NRC.

-The staff may have accepted regulatory commitments that may have been escalated to in the UFSAR to be managed in accordance with 10 CFR 50.59, or license conditions to be managed in accordance with 10 CFR 50.90.
+The staff may have accepted regulatory commitments that may have been escalated to implementing requirements in the UFSAR to be managed in accordance with 10 CFR 50.59, or license conditions to be managed in accordance with 10 CFR 50.90.

 The license conditions for license renewal can be found in the Introduction and General Discussion section of the SER.
 There are typically two generic conditions for license renewal: